oskarth/experiments.oskarth.com/content/unix02b.md

 thing we made room for local variables before so we didn't overwrite our stack!)
 What is that?
 Just like was done to `main` in the very beginning, before we call the `ls` (the function, not the program) we push the argument on the stack.
-We know it should be a string, and we can see the true nature of it by casting it to a char*:
+We know there's only one argument and that it should be a string, and we can see the true nature of it by casting it to a char*:

 ```
 print (char*)0xb5f